Canada has two official languages: English and French.

 In Manitoba, English and French have official status in the legislative and judicial spheres of government.
 Across Manitoba, many public services can be accessed in both official languages.
 The languages of Cree, Dakota, Dene, Inuktitut, Michif, Ojibway and Oji-Cree are recognized as the Indigenous languages spoken and used in Manitoba.

 The majority of Manitobans use English in their daily lives.
 French is also a key language as Manitoba is home to one of the most concentrated francophone communities outside Quebec.
 There are some communities in which French is frequently the language of choice.
-The Office of the Commissioner of Official Languages provides information on the French presence in Manitoba and in what areas francophones live.
 Where you choose to live and work will determine which language you will use most frequently.

 Strong skills in one or both of English and French are very important to success in Manitoba.